OwnID/ownid-gigya-ios-sdk/Readme.md

 The OwnID Gigya-iOS SDK integrates with Email/Password-based [Gigya Authentication](https://github.com/SAP/gigya-swift-sdk) for apps that do not use Screen-Sets.
 If your app uses Gigya Screen-Sets, you should use the OwnID Gigya-Screen-Sets iOS SDK instead.
 For instructions, see the **[Gigya-Screen-Sets guide](sdk-gigya-screens-doc.md)**.

 The OwnID Gigya-iOS SDK is a client library written in Swift that provides a passwordless login alternative for your iOS application by using cryptographic keys to replace the traditional password.
 Integrating the SDK with your iOS app adds a Skip Password option to its registration and login screens.
-For more general information about OwnID SDKs, see [OwnID iOS SDK](../README.md).

 ## Table of contents
 * [Before You Begin](#before-you-begin)